MapsPeople/docs/src/ios/v3/guides/search/create-a-search-experience-with-mapsindoors.md

 }
 ```

 Implement the `tableView:didSelectRowAt` method.
-In this example we just call the delegate method and dismiss the view controller.
+In this example we call the delegate method and dismiss the view controller.

 Delegate method will be handled by SearchMapController.